The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 AF-C

-Honestly, in real world use I can’t really tell the difference between the X-T2, the A6300 and the X-Pro2 when it comes to auto focus speed.
-But I do feel like the X-T2 is slightly better at AF-C when set to the right mode, at least with accuracy.
+Honestly, in real-world use, I can’t tell the difference between the X-T2, the A6300, and the X-Pro2 regarding auto-focus speed.
+But I feel like the X-T2 is slightly better at AF-C when set to the right mode, at least with accuracy.

 This was set to AF-C – Auto Shutter, Auto ISO, F2.8 – Boost Mode Off – Lens used Fujinon 35mm f2.
-This was also shot burst at 8fps, I slowed down the GIF to 4fps.
+This shot burst at 8fps, so I slowed down the GIF to 4fps.

-It looks like focus misses here, and it did a few times, but actually what was happening is the camera would focus on the swing or seat vs her face, partly because I had facial tracking turned off.
-So although her face gets soft in this 1:1 crop, it’s often times because the focus is looking at something else like her seat or her feet.
-If you were to shoot at f5.6 or even f8, you would get a deeper focus and this would be less of an issue.
+It looks like focus misses here, and it did a few times, but actually, what was happening was that the camera would focus on the swing or seat vs. her face, partly because I had facial tracking turned off.
+So, although her face gets soft in this 1:1 crop, it’s often because the focus is on something else, like her seat or feet.
+If you were to shoot at f5.6 or even f8, you would get a deeper focus, which would be less of an issue.

-There are still only a handful of lenses Fujifilm has made that have the latest chips that allow for quick auto focus performance.
+There are still only a handful of lenses Fujifilm has made with the latest chips that allow for quick autofocus performance.
 The lens I used for this test was such a lens, the Fujinon 35mm f2.
-If you’re using some of Fujifilm’s lenses from a few years ago, don’t expect results like this.
+Don’t expect such results if you’re using some of Fujifilm’s lenses from a few years ago.

 AF-S